mattdean1/gym/README.md

 # gym
-a gym membership purchase system
+a gym membership purchase system for A2 Computing, 2013-14

+The next step on the coding ladder, I improved my PHP and MySQL skills, and got to grips with the Bootstrap CSS framework.

-Finally got to implement a working payment system!
+I also finally got to implement a working payment system!

 ####The Project
 I created a membership booking and payment system for my local gym in PHP, using a MySQL Database.

-Customers are asked what type/duration o0f membership they would like:
+Customers are asked what duration/type of membership they would like:

 ![Customers select duration of membership](screenshots/durationselect.png)
 ![Customers select type of membership](screenshots/typeselect.png)